ichard26/diff-shades/CONTRIBUTING.md

   Once again, pipx is encouraged.
 It's optional; and you can always use the `lint` Nox session instead.

-To run the smoke tests (proper tests TBD) simply run `nox -s smoke-tests`.
-If you need to run the "test suite" with a specific version of Black you can use the `--black-req` option.
-For example,
-`nox -s smoke-tests-3.8 -- --black-req "black==21.5b2"`.
-Note that the `--` is
-important since the option was implemented at the session level and is 100% custom.
+To run the test suite simply run `nox -s tests`.
+If you need to run the tests with a specific version of Black you can use the `--black-req` option.
+For example, `nox -s tests-3.8 -- --black-req "black==21.5b2"`.
+Note that the `--` is important since the option was implemented at the session level and is 100% custom.

 You might find it helpful to have a virtual environment to manually test out